digiaco/jolly-campers-p3/clickable_prototype/estimate/ClickablePrototypeEstimate.md

 - Importing assets to Framer
 - Building the "Earnings Impact" slider animation
 - Scripting the AI "Typing" and message sequencing
+- Calendar sync flow (interactive for one platform)
+- iFrame customization preview
-- Linking pages for the clickable demo
+- Linking all pages for the clickable demo
+- Final polish and transitions

 **Client Deliverable:** Final Presentation & File Handover.